emilypx/appfair.github.io/index.md

 ## App Fair Catalog Requirements

 The "App Fair" catalog is the list of valid app releases at [appfair/App releases](https://github.com/appfair/App/releases) cross-referenced with the metadata for the `App/` forks: issues, discussions, support info, wikis, project web site, etc.
-This metadata is accumulated using the public GitHub APIs, and the appearance in the catalog is completely automated.
+This metadata is accumulated using the public GitHub APIs, and the generation in the catalog is automated.
+It is typically generated after each successful `integrate-release` phase, but it can also run on a scheduled basis to re-validate catalog entires and ensure that only valid entries are included in the list of available apps.

 ### Org Requirements